Handspun Tapestry Yarn

-Wenslydale and Teeswater locks are like long ringlets of glossy hair.
-These breeds are amazing looking large sheep and the fleeces are very heavy indeed.
+Wenslydale and Teeswater locks are like long ringlets of glossy wool.
+These breeds are amazing looking large sheep and the fleeces are very heavy.
 Getting good locks to start with can be quite an effort, but once I've found good fleeces, the process of washing, picking, mordanting, dyeing, over-dyeing, weighing, bundling and packaging is very time consuming but one of my favourite areas to work in.
 There's nothing quite so thrilling as seeing the locks all finished!
 When ordering, please bear in mind that all locks will differ just as all sheep differ.
 Therefore this is not a 'standard' product like handspinning rovings are.
 If you wish to message me any questions regarding your project and what would be suitable, I will always do my best to answer questions and try to find the right locks for your project.
 Please message me through Etsy by clicking on the 'shop now' button to the right.

 This section of my shop evolved out of a 'find' of a box of bobbins I discovered that came from a long closed down local mill near my home where I used to live in Northern Ireland.
 One thing led to another.
 I'm always on the hunt for these treasures from the past textile industry of our country.
 Most of my bobbins go through a thorough clean and wax process before being put in my shop.
 I now sell bobbins that have originated from all over the world.